 - For litigation firms: documented secure court filing procedures and e-discovery vendor management

 This is not a wish list.
-It is the actual scoring rubric most carriers apply.
+It is the control stack current applications keep asking firms to prove.

 The co-insurance trap on ransomware

-A control that catches partners off guard at claim time: many 2026 policies apply co-insurance to ransomware claims if the named controls were not in place at the time of loss.
+A control that catches partners off guard at claim time: ransomware endorsements commonly carry coinsurance — typically a 10 to 25 percent insured share, though some policies use 50 percent — plus sublimits below the aggregate and controls-warranty language if named controls were not in place at the time of loss.

-A typical clause: if the insured cannot demonstrate that MFA, EDR or MDR, immutable backups, and a tested incident response plan were operating at the time of loss, the insured shall bear 50 percent of the ransomware loss — ransom, restoration, and business interruption.
+A clause may condition or reduce coverage if the insured cannot demonstrate that MFA, EDR or MDR, immutable backups, and a tested incident response plan were operating at the time of loss.

-Translated: a $1,000,000 ransom sublimit becomes a $500,000 payout, with the firm on the hook for the other half.
+Translated: the headline limit is not the whole payout story.
 Read the ransomware endorsement, not just the declarations page.
 If the policy includes a controls warranty, every answer on the application is now a coverage condition.

 The crime and social-engineering rider — read it carefully